Chart Color Schemes

 The latest Census data sees Merbein placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Merbein's cultural diversity was found to be below average, with 88.4% of its population being citizens and 93.1% born in Australia.
-English was spoken exclusively at home by 96.7%.
-Christianity was the predominant religion, comprising 43.2% of Merbein's population.
+Merbein's cultural diversity was found to be lower than average, with 88.4% of its population being Australian citizens, born in Australia (93.1%), and speaking English only at home (96.7%).
+Christianity was the predominant religion in Merbein, comprising 43.2% of the population.
+The category 'Other' showed an overrepresentation in Merbein with 0.6%, compared to Regional Vic's 0.8%.

 Frequently Asked Questions - Diversity